 Todd Parr uses bright colors and engaging illustrations to remind children of the many things to be thankful for.
-Some things include personal characteristics such as, “I am thankful for my feet because they help me run and play.”
-Other things are more comical such as, “I am thankful for underwear because I like to wear it on my head.”
-Most children will be able to relate to everything listed and will smile at the end with the last two-page spread, “I am thankful for holidays because they bring my family together!”
+Some highlights include personal characteristics such as, “I am thankful for my feet because they help me run and play,” while other listings are more comical and heartwarming.
+With its vivid illustrations and concise text, this is an excellent read aloud for young children.

 Bear Says Thanks (Bear series) by Karma Wilson; illustrated by Jane Chapman, 2012

 Bear wants to make a feast to share with his forest friends, but his cupboard is bare.
 Luckily his friends turn up at his cave with an assortment of foods.
 Each time a friend arrives, Bear let’s out a boisterous “Thanks!”
 Right before they dig in, however, Bear frets that he has contributed nothing to the wonderful meal.
 His friends reassure him that while he couldn’t provide food, he can share stories.
 They gather around and listen to Bear’s tales while they enjoy a beautiful feast together.

 With its flowing rhymes and chorus of “Thanks”, this is a perfect book for a Thanksgiving themed storytime.
 This was one of my son’s favorite series when he was around three-years-old and was very popular with the Pre-Kindergarten students at my old school.
 This is a sweet story of friendship, gratitude, and sharing that is simply charming.

 Give Thank You A Try by James Patterson, 2017